-The District reports its activities and functions in an enterprise fund.
-The enterprise fund is used to account for the operation of a leased water and sewer utility system.
-The costs of providing services are recovered primarily through user charges.
+The District reports all of its activities and functions in a single enterprise fund.
+The enterprise fund is used to account for the operation of a parking garage.
+The costs of providing services are recovered primarily through parking fees.

 Enterprise funds are proprietary funds.
 The measurement focus is based upon determination of net position, financial position and changes in cash flow.
 The generally accepted accounting principles used are those applicable to similar businesses in the private sector, thus, these funds are maintained on the accrual basis of accounting.
 Enterprise funds are used to account for operations (a) that are financed and operated in a manner similar to private enterprises, where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) when the governing body has decided that periodic determination of net income is appropriate for capital maintenance, public management control, accountability, or other purposes.
 Revenues are recognized when earned and expenses are recognized when incurred.
 All assets and liabilities (whether current or noncurrent) associated with an activity are included in the statement of net position.
-The reported net position is segregated into net investment in capital assets, restricted and unrestricted assets.
+The reported net position are segregated into invested in capital assets net of related debt, restricted and unrestricted assets.